emm-sam/Data-Collection-Pipeline/README.md

 **CMD** - runs the scraper package in the webscraper_project folder using python3

-## Run the docker container in an EC2 instance
+## Run the docker container on an EC2 instance
+Steps:
 - create EC2 instance
-- 'sudo yum update' was prompted
 - download docker within EC2 instance https://www.cyberciti.biz/faq/how-to-install-docker-on-amazon-linux-2/ using these instructions
 - $ aws configure